lionheart/Pushpin/README.md

 This repo contains the full source code for Pushpin for Pinboard, a beautiful, blazing-fast, and feature-packed [Pinboard](https://pinboard.in) client for iPhone, iPad, and iPod Touch.

 Pushpin was started in 2012 and has been a labor of love for many years.
 It's made some money, but not enough to really warrant active commercial investment, so I figure the best thing to do is to let the community run with it.
-There are tons of little improvements to be made that I haven't had the time for.
-I also haven't been the most active Pinboard user lately.
+There are tons of little improvements to be made that I haven't had the time to implement, but if you want to help out, please do!

+Before

 Landing page: https://lionheartsw.com/software/pushpin/